gethiox/HIDI/README.md

   - [x] alternative output mode, simple print
 - [x] implement device overview status
 - [ ] Improve throttling logic to the best possible solution
+- [x] Maximum performance mode by skipping logs for all virtual keyboard events
 - [x] ~~Optimize output writing to buffers~~ (Nice to have)
 - [x] ~~General code cleanup~~ (Nice to have)